Rudkøbing: History

-Each year since 1991, the town has hosted Langelandsfestivalen, a music festival which targets families.
-Usually lasting 8 days, the festival has performances from both Danish and foreign musicians.
+Each year between 1991 and 2022, the town hosted Langelandsfestivalen, a music festival which targeted families.
+Usually lasting 8 days, the festival had performances from both Danish and foreign musicians.
+The 2023 edition was canceled because of economic problems, and the company behind the festival filed for bankruptcy at the Maritime and Commercial Court on 13 June 2023, after owner Allan K. Pedersen had unsuccessfully tried to find a new owner.

 Rudkøbing was the seat of the former Rudkøbing Municipality in Funen County, and is the seat of the current Langeland Municipality in the Southern Denmark Region.
 When Rudkøbing was its own municipality, there were often negotiations with the two other Langelandic municipalities of Sydlangeland and Tranekær to merge.
 These plans were repeatedly abandoned due to a lack of public support.
 In the 2007 Danish Municipal Reform, the three were forced together, and Rudkøbing has since been the municipal seat.

 Transport

 Bridges connecting Rudkøbing and Svendborg were built throughout the late 1950s and early 1960s, finishing in 1966.
 The old ferry route between the two towns gradually lost popularity due to the bridges, and the route was eventually ended.
 The ferry route to Marstal, which had been active since 1866, was closed in 2013, so that the only ferry on this route could be moved to the busy route between Marstal and Svendborg.
 The ferry route between Rudkøbing and Marstal opened again in December 2019.

-The Langeland Bridge was built between 1960 to 1962.
+The Langeland Bridge was built between 1960 and 1962.
 It connects Rudkøbing and the rest of Langeland to the island of Siø.
 Siø is further linked by the Siøsund Bridge to Tåsinge, and Tåsinge is linked by the Svendborgsund Bridge to Svendborg on the mainland of Funen, making Rudkøbing accessible by road.